-Where there is a difference between the LDZ Shrinkage Quantities estimated by the SLM and the Independent LDZ Shrinkage Quantities estimated by the ISM, the ISE will recommend to the Authority, via the publication of the Independent Shrinkage Statement, the approval of the Independent Shrinkage Model Multiplication Factor (ISMF) and the Independent Shrinkage Charge (ISC).
+Where there is a difference between the LDZ Shrinkage Quantities estimated by the SLM and the Independent LDZ Shrinkage Quantities estimated by the ISM, the ISE will recommend to the Authority, via the publication of the Independent Shrinkage Statement, the approval of the Independent Shrinkage Charge (ISC).

-The ISC ISMF will be calculated by subtracting dividing LDZ Shrinkage Quantities from by-Independent LDZ Shrinkage Quantities.
-E.g. if LDZ Shrinkage Quantities = 10 GWh and Independent LDZ Shrinkage Quantities = 12 GWh, the ISMF would be 1.2 and the ISC would be 2 GWhs.
+The ISC will be calculated by subtracting LDZ Shrinkage Quantities from Independent LDZ Shrinkage Quantities.
+E.g. if LDZ Shrinkage Quantities = 10 GWh and Independent LDZ Shrinkage Quantities = 12 GWh, the ISC would be 2 GWhs.

-If approved by the Authority, Transporters will be obliged to purchase volumes of natural gas to cover the ISC.
+If the ISC is approved by the Authority, Transporters will be obliged to purchase volumes of natural gas to cover the ISC.
+If the ISC is a negative value, the ISC will not apply.1.